Ajatt-Tools/videoclip/README.md

 ### Using git

-Clone the repository to the `mpv/scripts` directory:
+Clone the repository to the `mpv/scripts` directory.
+The command below works on the GNU operating system with `git` installed.

 ``` bash
 git clone 'https://github.com/Ajatt-Tools/videoclip.git' ~/.config/mpv/scripts/videoclip